-Our Milton Keynes team took on the impressive challenge of a 12-hour cyclathon on Friday 15th November, raising over £560 for Children in Need.
+Our Milton Keynes team took on the impressive challenge of a 12-hour cyclathon, raising over £560 for Children in Need.

 During the ride, volunteers wore yellow or dressed in spots, receiving sweet treats as motivation from friends and colleagues.
 Family and friends also took part and joined in the fun, whilst encouraging donations to the important cause.